Zed-Bailey/Zovies/README.md

 - Download movies from lookmovie

 Choose for me
-- select some filters eg. genre or actor and a random movie will be chosen. this is perfect for when you dont know what to watch
+- selects a random movie for you to watch